AI Capex Flow MapHyperscaler → Supplier Attribution

 Where this dashboard goes next

-The headline question for AM/IM allocators in 2026 is no longer is the AI capex cycle real — it is where the marginal dollar lands.
+The headline question for AM/IM allocators in 2026 is no longer is the AI capex cycle real.
+It is where the marginal dollar lands.
 The most consensus-overweight position (Mag 7 directly) captures only the operator side of the trade.
-The supplier side — power, cooling, memory, networking, specialized chips, and foundry capacity — is structurally underweighted and has earnings tied directly to the next four quarters of capex commitments.
+The supplier side (power, cooling, memory, networking, specialized chips, and foundry capacity) is structurally underweighted and has earnings tied directly to the next four quarters of capex commitments.

 The Capex Flow Map decomposes each hyperscaler's spend into infrastructure layers and routes it to specific suppliers using disclosed customer concentration.
 The Suppliers page surfaces backlog and disclosed exposure per name.